 - Authors Quoted – A complete alphabetical list of every person quoted on this blog.
 Since this blog contains quotes from a wide variety of mediums, this list also includes the names of illustrators, musicians, song writers and public figures.

-- Book Reviews – When the commentary on a text covers the book as a whole, it becomes a book review.
+- Book Reviews and Reviews– When the commentary on a text covers the book as a whole, it becomes a book review.
 I try to include links to reviews on all subsequent postings of quotes from the book.

 - Bragging Rights – Short postings announcing my own achievements, such as: MOOCs completed, certifications received, awards won, etc. It can be (quite literally) anything, as long as I am proud to have achieved that goal.